haddockapp/haddockapp/atp.md

 **You will find:**

 - ✅ A valid GitHub deploy key
-- ✅ Valid projects, each with a working compose file that builds and runs (ready for deployment)

 **_Do not proceed without reviewing these files!_**
 They contain everything you need to successfully test the application and we highly recommend to use them to avoid any mistakes.